dpid/unity-emissive-lighting/README.md

 # Unity Emissive Lighting

-This Unity project shows some example scenes of how to use emissive lighting with real time global illumination.
+This Unity project shows some example scenes of emissive lighting with realtime global illumination.

 Unity Version
 --------